Baked cinnamon apple slices make a low-maintenance dessert that makes the house smell absolutely divine.

 - ⅓ c water

-- Grease an 8” square glass baking dish with butter.
+- Prepare an 8” square glass baking dish with butter, oil, or nonstick spray.

-- Spread the apples out in the baking dish.
+- Spread the apples out in the greased baking dish.

 - Cover the pan with aluminum foil and bake for 25 minutes.